LDMX Software

 Referenced by nextEvent().

-◆ isOutputFile_
+◆ is_output_file_

-bool framework::EventFile::isOutputFile_
+bool framework::EventFile::is_output_file_

 private